MicrosoftDocs/powerapps-docs/powerapps-docs/user/attach-email.md

 If you specify "attach" or "attachments" in the subject or the body of the email and you select **Send** without attaching a file, the application displays a warning message  reminding you to attach a file.

 > [!Important]
-> - The application displaying a warning message is an early access feature.
+> - The warning message reminding you to attach a file is an early access feature.
 > - Early access features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can [get early access](/power-platform/admin/opt-in-early-access-updates) and provide feedback.

 ## Email form file attachment